uni-tue-kn/TCBee/README.md

 `sudo target/release/db_backend`

-Currently, this will generate a db.sqlite file.
+Currently, this will generate a db.sqlite file in the same directory.
 If this file exists, the program will try to write to the same DB and exit as soon as it detects duplicate data.
 In future releases, the DB backend will support both Sqlite and InfluxDB and custom file paths.
+This should also improve performance issues for large traces with a lot of data points.

 ### 2. Visualizing Data